 Add To Favorites

 Kayakers can paddle on a lake, river, or ocean.
 White-water rivers are classified according to their difficulty.
 Rivers may be anything from a Class 1, or easy, to a Class 6, nearly impossible.
-Research a white-water river, such as Alaska’s Sustina River, British Columbia’s Stikine River, or South America’s Orinoco River.
+Students research a white-water river, such as Alaska’s Sustina River, British Columbia’s Stikine River, or South America’s Orinoco River.
 What would it be like to go kayaking on these rivers?
 Imagine what the rapids would look like.

 Add To Favorites